2021 International GT Open

 The 2021 International GT Open was the sixteenth season of the International GT Open, the grand tourer-style sports car racing series founded in 2006 by the Spanish GT Sport Organización.
-It began on 15 May at Circuit Paul Ricard and endedat the Circuit de Barcelona-Catalunya on 24 October after seven rounds of two races each.
-This season the GT Cup Open Europe was brought into the International GT Open, meaning the GTC and GT4 cars shared grids with the headlining series.
+It began on 15 May at Circuit Paul Ricard and ended at the Circuit de Barcelona-Catalunya on 24 October after seven rounds of two races each.
+The 2021 season saw the GT Cup Open Europe brought into the International GT Open, meaning the GTC and GT4 cars shared grids with the headlining series.